danielward27/flowjax/docs/getting_started.rst

 Transforming Distributions
 ==========================

 FlowJAX provides two methods for defining transformed distributions.
 We'll create a log-normal distribution using both approaches.

-**Option 1**: Using :py:class:`~flowjax.distributions.Transformed` which takes a base distribution and a transformation (bijection) as arguments:
+**Option 1**: Using :py:class:`~flowjax.distributions.Transformed` which takes a base distribution and a transformation (bijection) as arguments

 .. doctest::